Experienced solicitors in and around Lanarkshire

 Lanarkshire Law Practice, previously trading as T.G.
 Bradshaw & Company is a long established and well respected legal practice.
 Our solicitors have over 55 years experience.

-Although based in Bellshill, we provide legal services throughout Lanarkshire and beyond.
-We primarily practice in Hamilton, Airdrie and Lanark Sheriff Courts but have no difficulty travelling elsewhere in Scotland.
+Although based in Bellshill, we provide legal services throughout Lanarkshire and beyond - Motherwell, Hamilton, East Kilbride, Mossend, Coatbridge and Airdrie.
+We primarily practice in Hamilton Sheriff Court, Airdrie Sheriff Court, and Lanark Sheriff Court, but have no difficulty traveling elsewhere in Scotland.